wxsd-sales/call-queue-bot/README.md

 WEBEX_JWT_SECRET=
 PORT=
 ```

-Review and follow the [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application)
 Note:

 1. You will need to provide a PORT for this to run locally, if left empty, it runs on port 3000